Shopping Cart

 "Staff was extremely helpful" (Persephone2010)

-< Former bath attendant Ally's 5-year-old twin girls would trail close behind, like ducklings in pond, as she made her rounds
+< Former bath attendant Ally's 5-year-old twin girls trailed close behind like ducklings in a pond as she made her rounds

 "Staff is made up of dedicated and friendly people" (Ori977)